-The application period for 2023 IDEA grants ended on July 15, 2022.
-Applications were reviewed by the AAOS Diversity Advisory Board (DAB) with final approval of recipients by the AAOS Board of Directors.
+The application period for 2024 IDEA grants is now open.
+Applications will be reviewed by the AAOS Diversity Advisory Board (DAB) with final approval of recipients by the AAOS Board of Directors.

-See Grant Recipients Tab for list of the inaugural 2023 IDEA grant recipients.
+See Grant Recipients Tab for list of the 2023 IDEA grant recipients.

 IDEA Grant Tracks